YinkoShield

 Wallet apps survive the partition.

-Across twenty jurisdictions, one signed format.
+Across the jurisdictions our customers operate in, one signed format.

 Mobile-money operators run wallets across markets with different network conditions, different DPA regimes, different agent-banking models, and the same adversaries.
 EEI signs the wallet side of the flow at the device — verifiable in any of those markets, by any operator's verifier, against the same public key.